Reza Sourki

 next arrownext arrow

-At Altair I’m focused on the state-of-the-art computation and physics AI.
+Currently, I’m focused on the state-of-the-art computation and physics AI.
 Previously, I obtained my Ph.D. from The University of British Columbia, and I did part of my Ph.D. at the School of Engineering and Applied Sciences at Harvard University.

 In my Ph.D., I worked on soft, textile-based materials and assistive devices in Composites Research Network and Bertoldi Group advised by Drs.
 Katia Bertoldi, Goran Fernlund (UBC Emiratus Prof.), Keith Humfeld (Boeing), Abbas Milani, and Reza Vaziri.